ginoskler/ginoskler.github.io/_pages/cv.md

 Education
 ======
+* M.Sc. in Mathematics, University of Hamburg, 2028 (Expected)
 * M.S. in Data Analytics and Statistics, Washington University in St. Louis, 2025
   * Thesis: The Little Diagram That Could: Geometric Properties and Statistical Applications of Persistence Diagrams in Topological Data Analysis
 * B.S. in Mathematics, Webster University, 2022